digital-asset/daml/docs/source/tools/navigator/index.rst

 display a list of parties where each party is identified by its display name.

-Alternatively you can also specify a fixed list of parties in your ``daml.yaml`` file.
+Alternatively you can specify a fixed list of parties in your ``daml.yaml`` file.
 This will automatically disable user management and display those parties on log in.
-Note, that you still need to allocate those parties before you can log in as them.
+Note that you still need to allocate those parties before you can log in as them.

 .. code-block:: yaml